LaViDa: A Large Diffusion Language Model for Multimodal Understanding: Additional Experiment Details and Results

 \textbf{Data and Training Setup.} In \S \ref{sec:reasoning_distillation}, we train \ours on long chain-of-thought (CoT) data to get \ours-Reason.
 Specifically, we choose a strong 7B reasoning model, VLRethinker-7B \cite{wang2025vl} as a teacher model to generate the long reasoning traces.
 Further, we choose their own ViRL-39K data that contains (image, question, final answer).
 Subsequently, we generate the CoT and predicted final answer from the teacher model and filter the ones that lead to the correct final answer \cite{zelikman2022star,bansal2024smaller}.
 This led to the creation of the final dataset of size $19.2K$.\footnote{We will release this data in the camera-ready version.} In particular, we finetune \ours on this data for 5 epochs using the identical training setup as stage-2 (e.g., batch size, learning rates) and chose the checkpoint that achieves the best performance on MathVision (testmini).
 We observe that the same checkpoint achieved a good performance on the MathVerse and MathVista dataset too.
 During inference, we set the generation length to $1024$ since \ours-Reason synthesizes long chain-of-thoughts for problem-solving.

 \textbf{Speed-Quality Tradeoff.} In the main paper, we reported the speed-quality tradeoff results on COCO image captioning and discovered that the convex schedule works the best.
 We conducted similar study on \ours-Reason for CoT inference on MathVision dataset.
 We report these results in Table \ref{tab:appendix-math-speed}.
 Overall, the conclusion on CoT math reasoning task is similar to that on image captioning task, with the convex schedule performing the best across different choices of sampling steps.
+To further examine the speed-quality tradeoff, we visualize the inference throughput (tokens/s) and accuracy on MathVista dataset under different inference setup in Figure \ref{fig:frontier} and compare with Open-LLaVA-Next-8B baseline. \ours's frontier strictly dominates the performance of autoregressive Open-LLaVA-Next-8B both in terms of speed and quality.